Farnham: Education

-Farnham has a broad mix of state, religious and private schools.
-There are eight infant schools, nine primary/junior schools, three secondary schools and two schools for pupils with special educational needs.
+Farnham has a broad mix of state schools and private schools, including faith schools.
+There are eight infants' schools, nine primary/junior schools, three secondary schools and two schools for pupils with special educational needs.

 There are also four independent schools in the Farnham area.

 Farnham College (part of Guildford College) provides further education.
-The University for the Creative Arts at Canterbury, Epsom, Farnham, Maidstone and Rochester or UCA (a merger of the local Surrey Institute of Art & Design, University College and Kent Institute of Art & Design) provides higher education.
+The University for the Creative Arts at Canterbury, Epsom, Farnham, Maidstone and Rochester (UCA; a merger of the local Surrey Institute of Art & Design, University College and Kent Institute of Art & Design) provides higher education.

-The area includes some of the top state schools (academies) in the country including South Farnham School, Weydon School and many others who consistently rank highly in school results year on year including South Farnham which has, more than once, been rated the best state primary school in the country based on exam results.
+The area includes some of the top state schools (academies) in the country including South Farnham School, Weydon School and others which consistently rank highly in school results year on year including South Farnham, which has more than once been rated the best state primary school in the country based on exam results.

-Farnham Grammar School was created some time before 1585 (when a donation by a Richard Searle was recorded "to the maintenance of the school in Farnham").
+Farnham Grammar School started some time before 1585 (when a donation by a Richard Searle was recorded "to the maintenance of the school in Farnham").
 In 1905 the town centre assets of the old grammar school, located in West Street, were sold in order to purchase and build new premises in fields to the south of the town.
 In 1973 this campus became a Sixth Form College and was renamed Farnham College.